wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.3 - 2010-11-15 =
+Upgrade required to ensure calendars load. `gcalendar-wrapper.php` script updated as result of change by Google.
+Requires PHP OpenSSL.

 = 1.0.2 - 2010-11-15 =
 Required upgrade in order for the Stout Google Calendar to work with custom named WordPress Database Table prefix.